maxxam1990/AndreaDiChiara/readme.txt

 In the footer of the website, there is a link to access the content management system.

 Find the instructions on how to operate it below:
+Find the instructions on how to operate it below:hbinj

 This content management system has been created to allow you, the administrator, to manipulate the information displayed on the main website andreadichiara.com.
 You will find a list of tools in the navigation list menu on the top right.